 #4.
 Logistics

-Logistics is another important consideration when choosing between FBA vs FBM.
+Logistics is another important consideration when choosing between Amazon FBA vs FBM.

 For sellers who have already been selling on other eCommerce platforms and have their own logistics systems in place, it’s still worth considering Amazon FBA.
 This is especially true if they sell products with a high turnover rate, as FBA can potentially save them money and time on fulfillment.

-FBM, on the other hand, maybe a better fit for sellers who have established a strong logistics infrastructure and want to retain more control over the delivery process.
-FBM sellers can choose their own shipping carriers and methods, which can benefit them for unique or specialized delivery requirements.
+FBM, on the other hand, may be a better fit for sellers who have established a strong logistics infrastructure and want to retain more control over the delivery process.
+FBM sellers can choose their shipping carriers and methods to benefit them for unique or specialized delivery requirements.

-After going through every difference between FBA and FBM, now it’s time for you to decide.
+After going through every difference between Amazon FBA and FBM, now it’s time for you to decide Amazon FBA vs FBM: Which is your right choice?
 We have rounded up all the main key points that can help you make the right choice.
 Check them for more details.

 FBA is a better choice for you if: